codeaches/oauth2-authorization-and-resource-servers/readme.md

 ## Relevant documents

 - The tutorial related to this project can be found on [Codeaches Website]
-- This project is built using OpenJDK 13

 [MIT badge]: https://img.shields.io/:license-MIT%202.0-blue.svg
 [MIT]: https://opensource.org/licenses/mit-license.php